StarRocks/starrocks/docs/en/sql-reference/sql-functions/string-functions/ngram_search.md

 > - needle's size can not be larger than 2^15, otherwise error will be thrown.
 > - if haystack's size is larger than 2^15, this function will return 0.
-> - If haystack or needle's size is smaller than N(which is the size of gram, right now is 4), then this fucntion will return 0
+> - If haystack or needle's size is smaller than N(which is the size of gram, right now is 4), then this function will return 0

 ## Return value